caocmai/Next-Chord/README.md

 # Next Chord
-An iOS app for musicans to find the next chord of a selected chord
+An iOS app for musicians to find the next chord of a selected chord

 ## About
 Next Chord is an iOS app intended for musicians to find the next suggested chord based on the parent chord.
-Suggested chords is based on common conventional chord progession patterns used in music.
-More information at (https://en.wikipedia.org/wiki/Chord_progression)
+Suggested chords is based on common conventional chord progression patterns used in music.
+More information at https://en.wikipedia.org/wiki/Chord_progression

 ### Features
-* Chord Progession Pattern Screen - Dynamically displays chord progession patterns
+* Chord Progression Pattern Screen - Dynamically displays chord progression patterns with of selected key signature as UITableview
-* Refernce Screen - UITableview of chords and for key signatures
+* Reference Screen - List of chords and for key signatures as UITableview
-* New Chord Screen - Dynamically show the next chord based on the selected chord
+* New Chord Screen - Dynamically show the next chord based on the selected chord as UICollectionsViews

 ### Basic App Walk-through
 ![](nextChordProjectWalk.gif)